 - Dog Men (set after Wild Card)

-Finally, the Dresden Files has been adapted into a drama series on the Sci Fi Channel, a tabletop RPG which is written from the characters' perspective, and a cooperative card game which funded on Kickstarter at over half a million dollars.
+The Dresden Files were adapted into a short-lived television series on the Sci Fi Channel.
+A tabletop RPG, written from the characters' perspective, appeared.
+It used FATE Core.
+A second edition, Dresden Files Accelerated, using FATE Accelerated, appeared later.
+A cooperative card game which funded on Kickstarter at over $500,000.

 The recap page is under major construction, so help with it would be appreciated.